pingcap/docs/br/backup-and-restore-storages.md

 # Backup Storages

 TiDB supports storing backup data to Amazon S3, Google Cloud Storage (GCS), Azure Blob Storage, and NFS.
-Specifically, you can specify the URL of backup storage in the `--storage` or `-s` parameter of `br`.
+Specifically, you can specify the URL of backup storage in the `--storage` or `-s` parameter of `br` commands.
 This document introduces the [URL format](#url-format) and [authentication](#authentication) of different external storage services, and [server-side encryption](#server-side-encryption).

 ## URL format